Court-Ordered Alcohol and Drug Evaluation Marietta?

 DUI Evaluation

-A court-ordered alcohol and drug evaluation Marietta is a process by which a person is assessed for alcohol and drug abuse.
+A court-ordered alcohol and drug evaluation in Marietta is a process by which a person is assessed for alcohol and drug abuse.
 The evaluation may be ordered as part of a criminal prosecution or as part of a civil proceeding.
 The purpose of the evaluation is to provide the court with information about the person’s alcohol and drug use so that the court can make an informed decision about the appropriate treatment.

-What is a DUI Evaluation?
+What is a DUI evaluation?

 A DUI evaluation is an assessment of an individual’s alcohol and drug use.
 The evaluation is usually conducted by a qualified mental health professional, such as a licensed counselor, psychologist, or social worker.
 The purpose of the evaluation is to determine if the individual has a substance abuse problem and to what extent.
 The evaluation may also be used to make recommendations for treatment.